Persian calligraphy: History

 Calligraphy of the name Ali in the Moalla script.

 Contemporary Persian calligraphy

-In 1950, the Iran's Association of Calligraphers was founded by Hossein Mirkhani, Ali Akbar Kaveh, Ebrahim Bouzari, Hassan Mirkhani and Mehdi Baiani.
+In 1950, the Iranian Calligraphers Association was founded by Mehdi Bayani, and early members included Hossein Mirkhani, Ali Akbar Kaveh, and Ebrahim Bouzari.

 Modernist movement

 Zendeh Roudi, Jalil Rasouli, Parviz Tanavoli, and Nima Behnoud use Persian calligraphy and Rumi poetry in dress designing.

 Post modernism

 Abol Atighetchi uses combination of colored naskh, suluth and kufic style calligraphy with large letters in a single large format acrylic painting for his work presentation and circles in gold leaf or simple color to decorate but in the Nasta’liq style many colorful geometrical forms and lines are used to modernize the painting and the same technique is used to modernize the large format birds of bessmel, all drawn with large letters.
 This style of work can be classified as post-modern.